-Demi Lovato's Mom's Statement About Her Overdose Is A Message About The Opioid Crisis
+Demi Lovato's Mom Opened Up About Her Overdose To Send A Message About The Opioid Crisis

 It has been nearly two months since Demi Lovato reportedly overdosed on opioids in her home in Hollywood Hills, California.
 After reportedly being hospitalized for two weeks, Lovato reportedly sought continued care at a live-in rehab facility and traveled with her mother, Dianna De La Garza, to Chicago, where she met with a psychiatrist who specializes in mental health and sobriety.
 Now, her mother is breaking her silence.
 Demi Lovato's mom's statement about her overdose is understandably emotional and also makes a big statement on the nation's opioid crisis.
 When Elite Daily initially reached out for comment on Lovato's overdose, a representative responded with this email message: